NoodleOfDeath/react-native-screen-time-api/README.md

   <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs welcome!" />
 </p>

 Access the Screen Time API for iOS and Wellbeing API for Android (coming soon).
+This is far from complete and needs more work.
+Please don't hesitate to request specific screen time features

 ## Table of Contents <!-- omit in toc -->